-A fluid loss of 2% of the total body weight has a negative effect on the physical performance.
+A fluid loss of 2% of the total body weight has a negative effect on physical performance.
 At 3-5 % weight loss through fluid loss, your performance reduces by 40 to 50 %.
-Additional fluid loss will lead to severe dehydration, where the muscle coordination and the ability to think clearly decrease.
+An additional fluid loss will lead to severe dehydration, where muscle coordination and the ability to think clearly decrease.

 Check your Fluid Loss